 Maryland’s eviction numbers remained lower than 2019 rates for much of the pandemic due to eviction moratoriums and court closures.
 However, a January analysis by The Banner revealed a rapid increase in evictions in 2022, particularly in Baltimore City.
 In the summer of 2022, more than 4,100 people were evicted, twice as many as during the same period in 2021 and three times the number from the summer of 2020, the pandemic’s first year.
 Evictions remained around 30% lower than in the summer of 2019.

-In September, there were 1,447 evictions statewide, just a few hundred shorts of the monthly average of 1,748 in 2019.
+In September, there were 1,447 evictions statewide, just a few hundred short of the monthly average of 1,748 in 2019.
 Baltimore City’s eviction rates have rapidly increased, with approximately eight people evicted per month for every 10,000 residents in August and September, compared to the state’s rate of just over two people and Baltimore County’s rate of around four people per 10,000 residents.